-The banana yucca plant has a long history of use among western Native American tribes.
+The banana yucca plant has a long history of use among western Indigenous tribes.
 The roots were used for soap and the leaves make excellent cordage.
 But you know us, we're interested in the sweet, delicious banana yucca fruit!

 The Difference Between Yucca and Yuca